konker/konker.dev/src/content/til/til-5.md

 ---
 title: SWC to speed up typescript
 author: Konrad Markus
-abstract: "SWC is a great project which re-implements `tsc` the Typescript transpiler in Rust.
+description:  "SWC is a great project which re-implements `tsc` the Typescript transpiler in Rust.
 Using this can significantly speed up typescript builds."
 pubDate: 2022-08-08
 tags: ["til", "typescript"]
 ---